idanalyzer/id-analyzer-nodejs/README.md

 DocuPass.verifyPostcode("90001"); // check if postcode on ID matches with provided postcode
 ```

-Now we need to write a **callback script** or if you prefer to call it a **webhook**, to receive the verification results.
+Now you should write a **callback script** or a **webhook**, to receive the verification results.
 Visit [DocuPass Callback reference](https://developer.idanalyzer.com/docupass_callback.html) to check out the full payload returned by DocuPass.
+Callback script is generally programmed in a server environment and is beyond the scope of this guide, you can check out our [PHP SDK](https://github.com/idanalyzer/id-analyzer-php-sdk) for creating a callback script in PHP.

 For the final step, you could create two web pages (URLS set via setRedirectionURL) that display the results to your user.
 DocuPass reference will be passed as a GET parameter when users are redirected, for example: https://www.your-website.com/verification_succeeded.php?reference=XXXXXXXXX, you could use the reference code to fetch the results from your database.
 P.S.
 We will always send callbacks to your server before redirecting your user to the set URL.